 As a Wholly Foreign-Owned Enterprise (WFOE)

-The second option for brands that want to enter the Chinese market would be creating an account through a third party business license which can cost around $500 per year.
+The second option for brands that want to enter the Chinese market would be to create an account through a third-party business license which can cost around $500 per year.
 While cheaper compared to a WFOE, the name of the Chinese legal entity and legal name will still appear on the account, which can affect the brand perception of your WeChat official accounts.